IBM/watson-assistant-slots-intro/README.md

 * Use the power of Assistant Slots to more efficiently populate data fields
 * Use Assistant Slots to handle various inputs within one Node.

+> **NOTE**: This code pattern has been updated to include instructions for accessing Watson Assistant running on IBM Cloud Pak for Data.
+These updates can be found in the specific instructions for deploying your app [locally](doc/source/local.md), or deploying your app to [OpenShift on IBM Cloud](doc/source/openshift.md).
+The main change required is that your application will need additional credentials to access the IBM Cloud Pak for Data cluster that is hosting the Watson Assistant service.
+>
+> Click [here](https://www.ibm.com/products/cloud-pak-for-data) for more information about IBM Cloud Pak for Data.

 !["Architecture"](doc/source/images/architecture.png)

 ## Flow

 1. User sends messages to the application (running locally or on IBM Cloud).
 2. The application sends the user message to IBM Watson Assistant service, and displays the ongoing chat in a web page.
 3. Watson Assistant uses the Slots feature to fill out the required fields for a pizza order, and sends requests for additional information back to the running application.
+Watson Aassistant can be provisioned on either IBM Cloud or IBM Cloud Pak for Data.

 ## Included Components